 To my mind, a worse faux pas is glad-handing Rupert Murdoch.
 Murdoch has altered the western world to his likeness, a ruthless megalomaniac whose newspapers and media empire lie to readers and viewers as a matter of policy, shifting popular sentiment to the right.
 Murdoch’s empire swallowed up Collins, Scotland’s best, most successful book publisher.
 The first thing Murdoch did on acquiring Collins was to cancel publication of a biography critical of him.
 Salmond hoped to secure Scotland’s preferment from his newspapers and it did result in brief political neutrality by the Scottish Sun.
 The quid pro quo implied approval to locate Murdoch’s UK headquarters in Scotland.

 Still, you negotiate with your enemies, not with your friends.

 Salmond taught us empowerment can be achieved for the masses even in these times of immense, unaccountable power and wealth held in fewer and fewer hands, given to crooked banks, big business, politicians in hock to corporations, a press and media unable to throw off the straight-jacket of nineteenth century ‘Britishness.’

 Alex Salmond gave Scotland a renewed faith in itself, a wonderful confidence, and the chance of shaping our own destiny free of the taint of corrupt capitalism.
 By careful and verifiable argument he demonstrated the Union is a fraud.

 Together with 56 of SNP colleagues, Salmond was elected to the Westminster parliament, becoming spokesperson on Foreign Affairs, in a landslide victory at the General Election.
-He later lost his seat to a swing to the right in Aberdeenshire.
+He later lost his seat in a swing to the Right among voters in Aberdeenshire.